PlanBCode/koppelbot/factory/README.md

 ## Plugins (WIP)

-The code will be structered in plugins (directories).
-Currenlty there are only two (hardcoded) plugins:
+Custom code is structured using plugins (directories)

-`custom/main` : containing all work in progress, tests, tutorials and entities
+`custom/*` : containing definitions and sub endpoints.
+For example: `https://$hostname/tutorial` will serve `custom/tutorial/content/index.html`

+Where `custom/main` contains main definitions and the root endpoint.
+For example: `https://$hostname` will serve `custom/main/content/index.html`

 `engine/core` : containing all elements required out of the box.